digital-biosystems/dbs-components/docs/pgx-chart/pgxchartd.md

 # `<dbs-pgxchartd>` Web Component

 `dbs-pgxchartd` is a customizable web component for rendering interactive pharmacogenomic charts in web applications.
-Compared to `dbs-pgxchart` it was exported using different toolchain allowing smaller simulation steps.
+Compared to `dbs-pgxchart` it was exported using different toolchain allowing better simulation steps and shorter re-simulation time.

 {: .note }
 version: 0.1<br/>The component is in development.
 Some features may not work or may change.